 Importantly, the Supreme Court explicitly declined to hold that third-party insurance claims can never be relevant in coverage litigation .
 Rather, the Court simply held that, on Erving's allegations, the requisite link between the information requested and Erving's claims did not exist.

-Although we anticipate that insurance companies and their lawyers will attempt to misconstrue the Supreme Court's decision as a generic limitation on discovery in first party cases, the attorneys at Daly & Black P.C. will continue to vigorously pursue discovery information to the full extent allowed by the Texas Rules of Civil Procedure based on the facts of each individual case.
+Although we anticipate that insurance companies or corporate defendants and their lawyers will attempt to misconstrue the Supreme Court's decision as a generic limitation on discovery in first party cases, the attorneys at Daly & Black P.C. will continue to vigorously pursue discovery information to the full extent allowed by the Texas Rules of Civil Procedure based on the facts of each individual case.